 Organizing and counting your current stock

-Statistics have shown that 39% of the consumers in the U.S. left stores 'empty-handed' due to out-of-stock items- indicating the significance of physical inventory and cycle counts.
-Counting inventory on a regularly basis helps ensure the accuracy of your inventory- and, in turn, help determine the quantity, assortment and allocation of stock you need to purchase (and sell).
+Statistics have shown that This link will open a PDF document that may not be accessibleThis link will open a PDF document that may not be accessibleThis link will open a PDF document that may not be accessibleThis link will open a PDF document that may not be accessible39% of the consumers in the U.S. left stores 'empty-handed' due to out-of-stock items- indicating the significance of physical inventory and cycle counts.
+One way to improve inventory management is by counting inventory on a regular basis to help ensure the accuracy of your inventory- and, in turn, help determine the quantity, assortment and allocation of stock you need to purchase (and sell).

 A detailed count of your inventory requires you track certain attributes about your products.
 That includes the product name, description and SKU, along with variants such as brands, color, styles, material, and size.
 The more detailed your inventory data is, the easier it will be to manage, sell and order later on.